wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## A new burn severity index based on land surface temperature and enhanced vegetation index
 2016

-## Exploring the relationships between post-fire vegetation regeneration dynamics, topography and burn severity_ A case study from the Montane Cordillera Ecozones of Western Canada
-2015

-## Exploring the relationships between post-fire vegetation regeneration dynamics, topography and burn severity A case study from the Montane Cordillera Ecozones of Western Canada
-2015

 ## Semi-automated mapping of burned areas in semi-arid ecosystems using MODIS time-series imagery
 2015